 Insubordination at work is often not a single act, but an entire attitude.

-Whatever the job, every employer expects a certain level of work ethic, and work gets done well only when employees follow a chain of command.
-However, people who defy their bosses, even when they are aware of the possible consequences, are a common workplace problem.
+Whatever the job, every employer expects a certain level of work ethic because work gets done well only when employees follow a chain of command.
+Acts of insubordination shatter that chain and break the smooth flow of the work.

-We pick up and answer the 6 most common questions on insubordination:
+Now, let’s pick up and answer the 6 most commonly asked questions on insubordination:

 1. What is considered insubordination in the workplace?

 At work, insubordination is the intentional refusal to comply with a superior’s legal and ethical order.
-Such an act can disrespect a supervisor, decrease their administrative authority, and ultimately damage the organization’s efficiency.
-It usually warrants disciplinary action, including suspension and termination.
+Such an act can disrespect a supervisor, decrease their administrative authority, and eventually harm the organization’s efficiency.
+It usually calls for disciplinary action, including suspension and termination.

 2. Can a single act of insubordination create a bigger issue?

-In fact, if a superior appears to have little power to control people working under them, and there are frequent instances of insubordinate behavior, the whole stability and structure of an organization are jeopardized.
+In fact, if a supervisor appears to have little power over those beneath, and there is a repetitive pattern of insubordinate behavior, they should be fired first.
+Otherwise, the organization’s overall stability and structure are jeopardized.

 In modern workplaces, corporations are frequently structured like bureaucracies.
 There are a humongous number of rules and regulations to guide the organization.